Rodney Bingenheimer: Radio days: KROQ

 Bingenheimer developed a reputation in Los Angeles for being a kingmaker for new artists.
-His show became an influential part of KROQ, which was a strong influence nationally.
+His show became an influential part of KROQ, and helped the station become a strong influence nationally.
 One reporter wrote "if you make it onto KROQ in America, you've made it in America.
 This is the house that Rodney built and which corporate radio has spread like spores across the nation."

-Many bands knocked on the parking lot door of KROQ's studio in Pasadena and handed Rodney a copy of their music.
-If he liked a track, such as Agent Orange's 1979 hit "Bloodstains", he would play that song within the hour.
-In 1978, guitarist Eddie Vincent and drummer Tad of The Hollywood Squares gave Rodney a copy of their just released 45 single at his studio door.
-Within minutes Bingenheimer introduced the mysterious group to his wide listening audience and played "Hillside Strangler".
-The song promptly charted in Record World's New Wave Hit Parade.
-Power pop band Candy singer Kyle Vincent, who at the time was Kim Fowley's personal assistant, tells a similar story: "We had just finished recording a few tracks with Kim producing.
+Many bands knocked on the parking lot door of KROQ's studio in Pasadena and handed Rodney a copy of their new record or tape.
+If he liked a track, such as Agent Orange's 1979 hit "Bloodstains," he would play that song within the hour.

+In 1978, guitarist Eddie Vincent and drummer Tad of the Hollywood Squares gave Rodney a copy of their just-released 45 at the studio door.
+Within minutes, Bingenheimer introduced the mysterious group to his listening audience and played "Hillside Strangler" and the song promptly charted in Record World's New Wave Hit Parade.
+Power pop band Candy's singer Kyle Vincent, at the time Kim Fowley's personal assistant, tells a similar story: "We had just finished recording a few tracks with Kim producing.
 He told me to take one of the songs over to Rodney's studio, knock on the door, and tell him that Kim says we're the illegitimate sons of Rick Springfield and the Go-Gos.
-On the way back to my apartment Rodney talked about it and then played it.
+On the way back to my apartment Rodney talked about it [on air] and then played it.
 That was pretty historic for us."
-Bingenheimer was credited for giving the group Broken Bottles a big break by playing their single Gothic Chicks.
+Bingenheimer was also credited with giving the band Broken Bottles a big break by playing their single "Gothic Chicks".

 In 1995, Bingenheimer introduced a segment to his show titled "American in London", co-hosted by Liza Kumjian-Smith, focusing on news and releases from upcoming British bands, which brought Brit Pop to the US and broke many UK bands such as Coldplay, Doves, Muse, Pulp, and more recently the Arctic Monkeys, among others.